-A cleaning service invoice is an official bill that is used by a wide range of cleaning professionals to list out rendered services and their associated costs to receive prompt payment from clients.
-Depending on both the type of cleaning conducted as well as the preferences of the company or individual cleaner, services can be charged on an hourly basis, a per-item cost, or by square footage.
+A cleaning service invoice is an official bill that is used by a wide range of cleaning professionals to list out rendered services and their associated costs and receive prompt payment from clients.
+Depending on the type of cleaning conducted as well as the preferences of the company or individual cleaner, services can be charged on an hourly basis, a per-item cost, or by square footage.

 - Carpet Cleaning Invoice

 In the cleaning industry, forming prices and packages that allow for both a healthy profit margin and a loyal set of clients is the most advantageous way to conduct business.
 The following steps, when followed in order, assist cleaning professionals and companies with the price-setting process:

 It can be argued that no two markets are the same—the competitiveness in a market and the average rates for cleaning can vary significantly from one area to the next.
 For those just starting out in the cleaning industry or in a new area, conducting research online and over the phone can provide valuable insights to the average pricing methods and rates charged for different types of services.
 Make it a goal to record the following information before heading to the second step: